FACT CHECK: Did Cory Booker Defend Jared Kushner After Receiving Donations From Him?

 ORIGIN

-New Jersey Sen. Cory Booker was reticent about Democratic colleagues’ proposals to revoke White House adviserJared Kushner’s security clearance during a 28 May 2017 appearance on CNN’s State of the Union.
+New Jersey Sen. Cory Booker was reticent about the Democratic National Committee’s proposal to revoke White House adviserJared Kushner’s security clearance during a 28 May 2017 appearance on CNN’s State of the Union.

-The proposals came in response to reports that Kushner, who is also Trump’s son-in-law, had sought to open an unofficial “back channel” for communications with the Russian government.
+The proposal came in response to reports that Kushner, who is also Trump’s son-in-law, had sought to open an unofficial “back channel” for communications with the Russian government.

 Booker’s lack of support for removing Kushner’s security clearance has prompted some commentators to draw a link to Kushner’s past donations to the New Jersey Senator’s political campaigns.
 For example, the day after his appearance on State of the Union, the International Business Times (IBT) printed Booker’s remarks about Kushner side by side with details about Kushner’s past donations: